 Note: An Incomplete Grade (I) is considered as an F in the measurements of both the qualitative and quantitative elements until it changes to a permanent grade.
 The permanent grade is then used for the measurements of both the qualitative and quantitative elements.

 Bachelor and Master-Level Students

-* Courses taken by 2019-2020 and later Master of Arts students in which the student originally received a grade of D or F are repeatable and are included in the calculation for SAP (retake course included in qualitative calculation; original and retake courses included in quantitative calculation).
+Bachelor and master-level courses in which the student originally received a grade of D* or F are repeatable and are included in the calculation for SAP (repeat course included in qualitative calculation; original and repeat courses included in quantitative calculation).
 Repeated courses in which the original grade was C or higher earn zero hours and are not included in the student’s GPA, so they are not included in the SAP calculation and are not eligible for financial aid.

-Doctor of Ministry courses in which the student originally received a grade of C, D, or F are repeatable and are included in the calculation for SAP (retake course included in qualitative calculation; original and retake courses included in quantitative calculation).
+Doctoral courses in which the student originally received a grade of C*, D*, F, or NC are repeatable and are included in the calculation for SAP (repeat course included in qualitative calculation; original and repeat courses included in quantitative calculation).
 Repeated courses in which the original grade was B or higher earn zero hours and are not included in the student’s GPA, so they are not included in the SAP calculation and are not eligible for financial aid.